ahamedali95/JSpractice/ReactFundamentals/notes.md

 - They are best written as stateless functional components

+### Controlled vs Uncontrolled Component

+A Controlled Component is one that takes its current value through props and notifies changes through callbacks like onChange.
+A parent component "controls" it by handling the callback and managing its own state and passing the new values as props to the controlled component.
+You could also call this a "dumb component".

+A Uncontrolled Component is one that stores its own state internally, and you query the DOM using a ref to find its current value when you need it.
+This is a bit more like traditional HTML.

 ### Component Lifecycle

 There are three phases that components go through: